CalvinG-Analytics/CalvinG-Analytics/README.md

 ## 💼 Professional Highlights

-- 🎓 PhD in Statistics with 10+ years of experience in healthcare analytics, theoretical research, and college-level teaching
+- 🎓 PhD in Statistics with 10+ years of experience in healthcare analytics, theoretical research, and statistical programming
 - 🧪 Deep expertise in statistical modeling, hypothesis testing, and high-dimensional data analysis
 - 🏥 Led data curation and analysis on the Framingham Heart Study, Medicare & Medicaid, and other healthcare datasets
 - 🤖 Contributed to AI development at Mercor, Outlier, and Snorkel AI through high-rigor statistical problem creation